tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 			Usage: Optional
 			Description: Stops the loading/filling procedure.

-Copyright And License
+License
 ---------------------

-Copyright (c) 2013 Tolis.
 Check the LICENSE file for more details.

 GitHub repository
 -------------------